How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 I wrote a long article here for you to read, but to give you the TLDR version:

-Modern displays are made for movie consumption and come with a 16:9 aspect ratio.
+Modern displays are made for movie consumption and have a 16:9 aspect ratio.
 Photos are typically made in 3:2 (DSLR) or 4:3 (mobile phones).

 If you want to fill the entire screen of your display and avoid any pillar boxing (the black gaps), you need to stretch the image until it fills the screen.
 In this process, up to 30% of an image has to be cut.

-Unfortunately, there is no 16:10 formatted, 4K monitor that I have heard of.
+Unfortunately, I have heard of no 16:10 formatted, 4K monitor.
 And it would seem that the market is too small, so manufacturers have decided only to offer 16:9 and wider models.

 This is sad for us digital picture frame lovers, but a fact that we won’t be able to change.